 neuroleptic malignant syndrome (a severe nervous system reaction);

 liver or kidney disease;

-How should I take Codeine Phosphate-Promethazine HCl (codeine and promethazine)?
+How should I take Codeine Phosphate-Promethazine HCl?

-Keep track of the amount of medicine used from each new bottle.
-Codeine and promethazine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Store at room temperature away from moisture, heat, and light.
+Keep track of your medicine.
+You should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

 Since Codeine Phosphate-Promethazine HCl is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.